joansoleroig/Cloud-detection-project-in-Python---CVUT/README.md

 This is the repository for Project 2.

-The code reads the last 5 images, the 5th being the newest one, the current one.
+The aim of the project is to detect the clouds in the sky and make a decision to stop the machine when there are too many clouds.
-We read them and calculate the percentage of grey and white inside the picture of the 5 photos.
+The code reads a video, frame by frame and it culatesthe percentage of grey and white inside the frame.
+This is done through RGB color detection.

 Then we set 2 conditions:
 The machine will stop if the last picture has a % of over 50% of gray and white.
-And the machine will also stop whenever it ahs a % of over 30% & the 5th picture is over the mean of the past 4 images.
+And the machine will also stop whenever it has % of over 30% of the 5th frame is over the mean of the last 4 frames.

 The code returns whether the macihne should stop or keep running.
+The code also retruns the video with the % at each frame of the video as well as the message at every moment.
+The code finally writes a .txt file prepared to be opened as csv in excel to be further analysed and it writes the information of each frame.
+We can later conduct the analysis of the excel file and see how many times the machines has been stopped/running.